Our Curriculum Intent

 · pupils will be healthy, happy and achieve their full potential.

-In summary, our aim is that when our pupils leave Year 6, they are well-rounded and knowledgeable, they are proficient in the basic skills needed to succeed in life, they are imbued with a desire to achieve, and exhibit the self-belief that they can make a positive difference in the world.
+In summary, our aim is that our pupils are as well prepared as possible for their next stages in education including when they leave Year 6.
+That they are well-rounded and knowledgeable, they are proficient in the basic skills needed to succeed in life and in further schooling, they are imbued with a desire to achieve, and exhibit the self-belief that they can make a positive difference in the world.